hausgold/pdfgen/README.md

 demonstrate the simple usage of the pdfgen utility on a custom website.
 It makes use of the [pug template engine](https://pugjs.org), [SASS](http://sass-lang.com/), and vanilla JavaScript.
-Just have a look at the few simple lines of code and play around with it.
+Just have a look at the few simple lines of code and play around with it or just view [the resulting PDF file](./doc/test-page/dist/test-page.pdf) if your are curious.

 There are some caveats you should know about: The PDF generation (print media) does not work very well with the responsive approach.
 You can of course implement your custom website this way and provide a different stylesheet for the print media type, but this won't save you from the content-per-page issue in case you care about fixed headers/footers.
-The last page on the test page website will demonstrate this issue.
+The last page at the [example website](./doc/test-page/dist/test-page.pdf) will demonstrate this issue.

 The general advise here is to use a custom page class which works like a content container with a fixed height and width (make use of the `100vh/100vw`